ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: Related work

 \subsection{Soft-constrained neural networks}

 One of the earliest approaches to embedding domain knowledge into NNs involves the use of \textit{soft} constraints.
 Soft constraints are incorporated as penalty terms appended to the loss function, penalizing residuals of algebraic~\cite{Erichson2019_PhysicsinformedAutoencoders, Pfrommer2020_ContactNetsLearningDiscontinuousa} or differential equations underlying the system~\cite{ Wang2021_Learningsolutionoperator}.
 Physics-informed Neural Networks (PINNs)~\cite{Raissi2019_Physicsinformedneural} represent a widely used framework designed to solve partial differential equations (PDEs) with deep learning by employing soft constraints and collocation points.\ Although the soft-constrained approach places no restrictions on the complexity of the constraints, it has the drawback of not guaranteeing strict adherence to them.
-Furthermore, the complication of the loss landscape -- especially when the different terms vary in nature or scale -- can degrade the optimization performance of the neural network, often resulting in suboptimal accuracy~\cite{Wang2020_Understandingmitigatinggradient, Wang2020_WhenwhyPINNs}.
+Furthermore, the interplay of multiple loss terms -- particularly when they differ in scale or physical interpretation -- can complicate optimization and affect predictive accuracy~\cite{Wang2020_Understandingmitigatinggradient, Wang2020_WhenwhyPINNs}.
+Nevertheless, soft-constrained formulations have proven effective in practice and remain a dominant paradigm in scientific machine learning, particularly for solving PDEs and modeling complex physical systems.